-27.14 Through its High-level Committee on Management, CEB will continue its work for the enhancement of the United Nations system-wide security management system in order to provide improved safety and security for United Nations system personnel, premises and assets.
-It will work on furthering cooperation in: advancing accountability and transparency in the work of the organizations of the United Nations system; harmonizing human resource management practices, consistent with recent reforms approved by governing bodies of member organizations;

-utilizing information and communications technology for better management and better programme delivery; and promoting best practices and lessons learned in the area of management through, inter alia, increasingly harmonized business practices across the United Nations system.
-In the area of human resources management, the focus will be on enhanced collaboration with the International Civil Service Commission and on the harmonization of human resources practices and procedures.
-In the financial and budgetary areas, there will be continuing emphasis on: supporting the broader implementation of the International Public Sector Accounting Standards (IPSAS) and post-implementation activities throughout the system; putting in place common treasury services that have the demonstrated potential to generate considerable savings; completing the development of an advanced database with financial statistics on the entire United Nations system; and furthering the development of financial and budgetary best practices.
-In the area of information and communications technology, special attention will be given to capitalizing on investments, especially through the identification of common best practices and the continued deployment of a common framework for the analysis of information and communications technology spending and usage in United Nations system organizations as well as further developments in the area of common data communications facilities.
-Through the High-level Committee on Management, CEB will give special attention during the biennium 2014-2015 to building on the results achieved through the High-level Committee on Management Plan of Action for the Harmonization of Business Practices.
-It will also seek to promote further initiatives to facilitate access to information on the United Nations system for Member States and the general public through, inter alia, the publication of the inter-agency decisions.
+27.15 Through its High-level Committee on Management, CEB will further the cooperation among the United Nations system organizations in: advancing accountability and transparency; harmonizing human resource management practices, consistent with reforms approved by governing bodies of member organizations; utilizing information and communications technology for better management and better programme delivery; and promoting best practices and lessons learned in the area of management through, inter alia, increasingly harmonized business practices.
+In the area of human resources management, the focus will be on active collaboration with the International Civil Service Commission and with the United Nations common system organizations for the implementation of the decisions of the General Assembly following the completion of the comprehensive review of the United Nations system compensation package and on the harmonization of human resources practices and procedures.
+In the financial and budgetary areas, there will be continuing emphasis on: sustaining compliance with the International Public Sector Accounting Standards (IPSAS) throughout the system; expanding the United Nations system initiatives to put in place common treasury services that have already generated considerable savings; and furthering the development of financial and budgetary best practices.
+In the area of information and communications technology, attention will be given to strengthening the ability of agencies to efficiently, and in a coordinated fashion, address cybersecurity challenges, respond to calls for examination of interoperability among enterprise resource planning systems and continue to explore efficiencies in data communications facilities.
+During the biennium, CEB will also build on the results achieved through the High-level Committee on Management Plan of Action for the Harmonization of Business Practices.